TheFireCo/genkit-plugins/plugins/graph/README.md

    <img alt="GitHub commit activity" src="https://img.shields.io/github/commit-activity/m/TheFireCo/genkit-plugins">
 </div>

-**`genkitx-graphs`** is a community plugin for creating graph-based workflows with [Firebase Genkit](https://github.com/firebase/genkit).
+**`genkitx-graph`** is a community plugin for creating graph-based workflows with [Firebase Genkit](https://github.com/firebase/genkit).
 Built by [**The Fire Company**](https://github.com/TheFireCo). 🔥

 ## Installation

 Install the plugin in your project with your favorite package manager:

-- `npm install genkitx-graphs`
+- `npm install genkitx-graph`
-- `yarn add genkitx-graphs`
+- `yarn add genkitx-graph`
-- `pnpm add genkitx-graphs`
+- `pnpm add genkitx-graph`

 ## Introduction

-genkitx-graphs is a TypeScript plugin for Firebase Genkit that enables developers to easily build graph-based workflows for AI agents.
+genkitx-graph is a TypeScript plugin for Firebase Genkit that enables developers to easily build graph-based workflows for AI agents.
 This plugin provides a powerful and flexible way to create complex, multi-step processes with branching logic and state management.

 ## Key Concepts